jaejoson/Pre-passionproj/ProjectDescription.md

 That is an easy solution if you live in one easily accessible area, don't have too many books, have a photographic memory, or so on and so forth.
 But what if you don't have those abilities?
-What if you could not only have a way to keep track of those treasures of knowledge, but also log your progress?
-No more questioning if you have ever read the book, or if you are able to read the sequel because you can't remember the first one, or if you even the book of interest in your possession at all.
+What if you could not only have a way to keep track of those treasures of knowledge, but also log your progress? **No more** questioning if you have ever read the book, **no more** questioning if you read the first novel in a series, and **no more** questioning if you even have the book of interest in your possession at all.

 *With the Nation of Novels app, you'll be able to focus on the adventure on the pages instead of the logistics of book-buying in real life.